Kiminaze/docs/docs/scripts/VehicleKeyChain/faq.md

 * Remove a control entirely by commenting the whole section.
 * Remove only the secondary bindings by just commenting the altInputType and altKey lines.

-Available input types and bindings can be found here:\
+Available input types and bindings can be found here:<br>
 [https://docs.fivem.net/docs/game-references/input-mapper-parameter-ids/](https://docs.fivem.net/docs/game-references/input-mapper-parameter-ids/)

 If you already started the resource and connected to the server once and then you decide to change the bindings, you will also have to do so ingame in the keybinding settings in the FiveM category.
 This also allows setting custom bindings for players.

 ***

 ## Keys as Items

-<mark style="color:red;">**Tl'dr:**</mark>
+<font style="color:red;">**Tl'dr:**</font>

 No, this is not possible.

-<mark style="color:green;">**Long:**</mark>
+<font style="color:green;">**Long:**</font>

 VehicleKeyChain relies heavily on database usage and links several tables together using `FOREIGN KEY`s.
-This makes managing the data extremely easy and prevents any exploits or problems that can relate to items and managing them in the background.\
+This makes managing the data extremely easy and prevents any exploits or problems that can relate to items and managing them in the background.<br>
 However this completely prevents the use of item metadata as there is no proper way to combine the two features.

 ***

 ## Giving keys from client side

-<mark style="color:red;">**Issue**</mark>
+<font style="color:red;">**Issue**</font>

 Most key exports are only available on server side to prevent any sort of exploits.
 This is why you cannot directly give a key to a player on client side.

-<mark style="color:green;">**Solution**</mark>
+<font style="color:green;">**Solution**</font>

 I understand that you need an easy solution for this problem as 99% of scripts rely on client side, so here is a code snippet that you can insert into VKC's `server.lua` that allows giving a temporary key from client side:

 ```lua
 RegisterNetEvent("addTempKey", function(plate)